cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/regularisation.md

     constr1 constr r_bin0+r_bin1 {r_bin0,r_bin1} delta[0.01]
 ```

-The figure below shows an example unfolding using the "SVD regularization" approach with the least squares method (as implemented by `RooUnfold`) and implemented as a penalty term added to the likelihood using the maximum likelihood approach in <sub><sup>COMBINE</sup></sub>.
+The figure below shows an example unfolding using the "SVD regularization" approach with the least squares method (as implemented by `RooUnfold`) and implemented as a penalty term added to the likelihood using the maximum likelihood approach in <span style="font-variant:small-caps;">Combine</span>.

 /// details | **Show comparison**